robert/robert.github.com/_posts/2018-08-13-how-to-build-a-tcp-proxy-2-dns-spoofing.md

 Your smartphone has stopped functioning because it has started sending all its DNS requests to your laptop.
 Since your laptop has no idea what to do with these requests, it is dropping them on the floor without responding.
 This means that your smartphone is unable to resolve hostname to IP addresses.
 Whilst it is still technically connected to the internet, we've broken one of its primary mechanisms for working out how to use it.
 Routing on the internet is done using IP addresses, not hostnames.
 The internet backbone has no idea how to get to `targetapp.com`, any more than your taxi driver knows how to get to `Tiffany's house`.

-## 1.2 View DNS requests on your laptop
+## 1.2 Probing DNS requests

-### 1.2.1 Using Wireshark
+### 1.2.1 Probing DNS requests using Wireshark

 We've successfully broken your phone.
 I have claimed that this is good news, because it shows that your phone has started sending its DNS requests to your laptop.
-Let's check that I'm right.
-We can use a "packet sniffer" to inspect your laptop's network traffic and look for your phone's doomed DNS requests.
+Let's check that I'm right by ising a "packet sniffer" to inspect your laptop's network traffic and looking for your phone's doomed DNS requests.
 We can confirm that they are indeed being sent to your laptop, and that your laptop currently isn't sending your phone back any DNS responses.

+Before we get your phone involved, let's do a basic check that Wireshark is working.
 Open up Wireshark on your laptop, and run it using the filter term `udp port 53`.
 DNS requests are sent over the UDP protocol on port 53, and this will screen out network traffic we aren't interested in.
-Before we get your phone involved, let's do a basic check that everything is working.
-On your laptop, visit a website, any website.
+Now, on your laptop, visit a website, any website.
 You should see a DNS request and response for this website's hostname appear in Wireshark.
 This is your laptop making its own DNS request to a real DNS server, so that it can send the HTTP request for (say) `robertheaton.com` from your browser to the correct IP address.

 <p style='text-align: center'>
   <img src="/images/tcp-2-wireshark-dns-request.png" style="width: 75%" />